Camillahannesbo/BDS_MLOPs_Assignment/REPORT README.md

 1. Parsing new data of today of hourly electricity prices and forecast weather measurements.
 2. Inserting the new data into the Feature Store.

-Same API calls for the electricity prices as in Feature Backfill, just changing the historical setting to `false` so the fetched data is from real time.
-In order to provide real time weather measures, a weather forecast measure for the next 5 days is being fetched.
+The same API call for the electricity prices as in Feature Backfill, just changing the historical setting to `false` so the fetched data is from real time.
+To provide real-time weather measures, a weather forecast measure for the next 5 days is being fetched.

 Uploading the new data to the feature groups created previously in Feature Backfill.